tk-notes/lucas-meier-blog/content/posts/2021/07/quantum_computing_analogies/index.md

 (\ket{0} + \circlearrowleft(\varphi / 4) \ket{1})
 $$

+Each of the qubits is setup in a similar way, we just have to apply a controlled $U^2$ gate, instead of a $U$ gate.
+We can do this with two controlled $U$ gates.
+This generalizes
-Each of the qubits is setup in a similar way, we just have apply the controlled gate $U$ with a different power of two.
-This generalizes easily to an arbitrary number of qubits, we just need to use higher squarings of the gate $U$.
+easily to an arbitrary number of qubits, we just need to use successive squarings of the gate $U$.

+The magic is that while we don't know $\varphi$ itself, we know that it's hidden in $U$.
+We can even tease it out, by using $\ket{u}$:

+$$
+U \ket{u} = \circlearrowleft (\varphi) \ket{u}
+$$

+The problem is that we can't directly observe the phase in front of a state.
+Measuring will destroy this information.
+But, if we instead manipulate our state into a coiling of $\varphi$, we can turn this phase information into state information, through an inverse QFT.

-To summarize, phase finding works by using the properties inherent to our operation $U$ in order to perturb a superposition in such a way to give us a neatly coiled state, which we can then uncoil, in order to discover a characteristic property of $U$.
+To summarize, phase finding works by using the properties inherent to our operation $U$ in order to perturb our superposition.
+We end up with a state coiled up in just the right way.
+We can then uncoil this state, and discover this characteristic property of $U$.

 # Conclusion